 Sustaining Phase

-It’s more flexible than the toughening phase, allowing for varied activities and schedules.
+This phase is more flexible than the toughening phase, allowing for diverse activities and schedules.

-In the sustaining phase, you’ll typically do PRT 4-5 days a week.
+During the sustaining phase, you will typically engage in PRT four to five days a week.

 - Strength training